MilesCranmer/ArguMend.jl/README.md

       `npopulations`, perhaps you meant `populations` or `population_size`
 ```

-rather than the standard Julia output:
+rather than the standard Julia output (scroll to the right):

 ```julia
 ERROR: MethodError: no method matching Options(; npopulations::Int64)